hirrolot/interface99/README.md

 ![Suggestion](images/suggestion.png)

 A: VS Code automatically enables suggestions of generated types but, of course, it does not support macro syntax highlightment.
-The sad part is that `VCALL` and its friends do not highlight function parameters -- thus, we trade some IDE support for syntax conciseness.
+The sad part is that `VCALL` and its friends break go-to definitions and do not highlight function parameters -- thus, we trade some IDE support for syntax conciseness.

 ### Q: Why use `void *self` instead of `T *self` in implementations?